aryeshuacheng/gdd/README.md

 * git clone git@github.com:aryeshuacheng/gdd.git *
 2. In your cloned directory, run:
 * rake db:create*
-This will create a database in your local environment.
+This will create the database in your local environment.

-3.
-# Building The Application #

-1. Clone the repo in a directory of your choice (i.e. git clone git@github.com:aryeshuacheng/gdd.git)
+3. Run bundle, which installs all the gems and dependencies *bundle install
+4. Run migrations (migrations are essentially instructions to Ruby to transform databases to make changes such as creating new tables or creating new columns)
+* rake db:migrate
+5. If all goes well, you can start your Rails app with the following command which will start Rails on port 3000
+* rails s -p 3000
+6. You can visit the site by pointing your browser to
+* localhost:3000